515handwritten-expression/515-handwritten-mathematical-expression/README.md

 #### How to use the systme
-To understand how to use the Hand-written Mathematical Expression Recognization System, please refer to the examples video demo.mov in the folder.
+To understand how to use the Hand-written Mathematical Expression Recognization System, please refer to the example video demo.mov in the folder.
 <ol>
 <li>The users first hit the <b>Choose file</b> buttom, and upload a <b>.png</b> file for the mathematical expression they want to use the system on.
 Then hit the <b>upload</b> buttom to upload the image.</li>
-<li>Once the image is uploaded, the website will show <b>calculating</b>, indicating the website is calculating.</li>
+<li>Once the image is uploaded, the website will show <b>calculating</b>, indicating that the website is calculating.</li>
-<li>Once the calculation is finished, a printed version will be shown one the webpage.
-If the expression is calculable (containing only number), a calculation result will appear on the website.</li>
+<li>Once the calculation is finished, a printed version of the expression will be shown on the webpage.
+If the expression is calculable (containing only numbers and calculable operations), a calculation result will appear on the website.</li>
 </ol>